 Instructions

-Preheat oven to 350°.
-Grease a 14-cup Bundt pan.
-Sprinkle 1 cup toasted pecans evenly in bottom of pan.
+- Preheat oven to 350°F. Grease a 14-cup Bundt pan.
+Sprinkle 1 cup toasted pecans evenly in the bottom of the pan.

-Stir together flour, sugar, baking soda, cinnamon, and salt.
-Stir in eggs, bananas, pineapple, oil, and vanilla.
-Stir just until dry ingredients are moistened.
-Spoon batter evenly in prepared pan.
+- Stir together the flour, sugar, baking soda, cinnamon, and salt.
+Stir in the eggs, bananas, pineapple, oil, and vanilla.
+Stir just until the dry ingredients are moistened.
+Spoon the batter evenly in the prepared pan.

-Bake for 60-70 minutes, or until a cake tester inserted in the center comes out clean.
+- Bake for 60-70 minutes, or until a cake tester inserted in the center comes out clean.
 Cool in pan on wire rack for 15 minutes.
-Then, transfer cake to wire rack to cool completely.
+Then, transfer the cake to a wire rack to cool completely.

-To make the glaze, beat cream cheese, sugar, vanilla, and 1 tablespoon milk until well-blended.
-Continue mixing and add about a teaspoonful of milk at a time until mixture is smooth and pourable.
+- Using an electric mixer on medium speed, beat the cream cheese, sugar, vanilla, and 1 tablespoon milk until well-blended.
+Continue mixing and add about a teaspoonful of milk at a time until the mixture is smooth and pourable.

-Pour glaze over cooled cake.
-Sprinkle remaining 1/2 cup pecans over top of glaze.
+- Pour the glaze over cooled cake.
+Sprinkle the remaining 1/2 cup pecans over top of glaze.

 Notes